The New Story Of Childhood, Parenthood And The Human Family

-The video above is from a Monday LIVE Lecture presented to the international PPNE students of the Association for Prenatal and Perinatal Psychology and Health in May 2016 by Lisa Reagan, Kindred’s editor and co-founder of Families for Conscious Living.
-In this presentation, Lisa condenses her three hour workshop lecture on the New Story of Childhood, Parenthood and the Human Family in to an hour long overview for APPPAH students who are specifically looking toward the emergence of birth psychology into this New Story paradigm.
-In sharing her own story, she reveals an unfolding historical events over the last four decades that coalesced into an ongoing and growing Conscious Parenting Movement.
-Lisa acknowledges that most people, like herself, do not realize they are participating in meta story lines that form a continuum of human consciousness.
-However, with this missing context, we can recognize our own consciousness shifts out of an enculturated and constrictive Old Story to the expansive and self-authoring potential of the New Story.
+The video above is from a Monday LIVE Lecture presented to the international PPNE students of the Association for Prenatal and Perinatal Psychology and Health, APPPAH, in May 2016 by Lisa Reagan, Kindred’s editor and co-founder of Kindred World.
+In this presentation, Lisa condenses her three-hour workshop lecture on the New Story of Childhood, Parenthood, and the Human Family in to an hour-long overview for APPPAH students, who are exploring the emergence of birth psychology into this New Story paradigm.
+In sharing her own story, Lisa reveals unfolding historical events over the last four decades that coalesced into an ongoing and growing international Conscious Parenting Movement.
+Lisa acknowledges that most people, like herself, do not realize they are participating in meta-story lines that form an expanding continuum of human consciousness.
+However, with this missing context, we become able to recognize, reframe, and discuss our own consciousness shifts out of an enculturated Old Story to the expansive and self-authoring potential of the New Story.

-Here is the link to the commercial shown in the video (that does not come through above).
-The video seeks to normalize the cultural imperatives faced by new parents (lack of social support while parents in all other developed countries enjoy paid family leave, sometimes up to a year.
-The video shows moms who “have taken two bullets in the chest,” nursing a baby at a computer while studying at night, most likely taking on debt to compete for jobs in a culture that, again, does not support bringing new humans into the US.
+Here is the link to the community college commercial shown in the video (that does not come through above).
+The video seeks to normalize the Cultural Imperatives (Cycle of Competitive Detachment) faced by new parents as America ranks last among all developed nations for family public policies.
+This lack of cultural support extends to a lack of lack of social support not experienced by parents in all other developed countries, who enjoy paid family leave, sometimes up to a year.
+The video shows moms who “have taken two bullets in the chest,” nursing a baby at a computer while studying at night, most likely taking on debt to compete for jobs in a culture that, again, does not support parents or the biological imperatives new humans into the US.
 No context is a hallmark of the Old Story, as it does not believe any other possibility exists outside itself.

 Note: At 44:53, Lisa forgets the name of the author who coined the phrase Heroic Communities.
 It is Richard Tarnas, author of Cosmos and Psyche: Intimations of a New World View, and you can read more about Heroic Communities and download his MP3 podcast here.